Open scrollable table of contents

 The above factors that favour disclosure are then weighed against any public interest considerations against disclosure.

-The public interest considerations against disclosure are listed in the GIPA Act, examples of which are:
+The public interest considerations against disclosure as listed in the GIPA Act are:

 • Disclosure would prejudice the conduct, effectiveness or integrity of any audit, test, investigation, or review conducted by or on behalf of an agency by revealing its purpose, conduct or results (whether or not commenced and whether or not completed)